• Skip to primary navigation

 Step 4: Preheat the oven to 375°F.

-Step 5: Drain the water from dates, then combine with the goat cheese, almonds, and thyme.
+Step 5: Drain the water from the dates, then combine with the goat cheese, almonds, and thyme.
 Mix well.

 Step 6: Add ¼ of the goat cheese mixture to each chicken breast.
 Spread it evenly across the breast, but don’t go all the way to the edges.